 NG joined Watsi on May 21st, 2014.
 10 other people also joined Watsi on that day!
-NG's most recent donation supported Risen, a future English teacher from Cambodia, to fund tonsil and adenoid removal.
+NG's most recent donation supported Sokhim, a woman in her early 50s from Cambodia, to fund cataract surgery.

 Risen is a single child from Kampot Province, near the coastline of Cambodia.
 She enjoys eating fried fish and drinking milk, as well as reading books and playing soccer with her friends.
 Her favorite subject to study is Khmer literature and English, and she hopes to teach English Literature in the future.
 For the last three years, Risen has suffered from nasal congestion, difficulty breathing, and restless nights with poor sleep.
 Surgery will treat Risen's infection in her nose and throat, and relieve her of her symptoms so she will feel better and can concentrate at school again.
 "I hope that my niece will no longer experience any difficulty with her breathing, and she will be able to swallow and sleep easily at night again." -Risen's Uncle

 Luy is a 79-year old rice farmer from Cambodia.
 She has a son and two grandchildren, and enjoys listening to the monks pray on the radio One year ago, Luy developed a cataract in her left eye, causing her vision loss.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Luy learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
 On November 19, doctors will perform a small incision cataract surgery and an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $211 procedure.
 Luy said, "I hope that I will be able to see clearly again so I can help to take care of my grandchildren and go anywhere I want to on my own."